envoyproxy/gateway/site/content/en/latest/user/client-traffic-policy.md

 ## Motivation

 This API was added as a new policy attachment resource that can be applied to Gateway resources and it is meant to hold settings for configuring behavior of the connection between the downstream client and Envoy Proxy listener.
-It the counterpart to the [BackendTrafficPolicy][] API resource.
+It is the counterpart to the [BackendTrafficPolicy][] API resource.

 ## Quickstart